YugynDprodigy10/consulting_web/global-master/README.md

-A sleek an interactive multi-purpose website.
+A sleek and interactive multi-purpose website.